SoumyaratnaDebnath/Byte-by-Byte-Vision/COURCES.md

 **The Essence of Linear Algebra - 3Blue1Brown** `Linear Algebra` <br>
 [Link to Course](https://youtube.com/playlist?list=PL0-GT3co4r2y2YErbmuJw2L5tW4Ew2O5B&si=fMUzQKh4MvYjdDl6) A playlist on understanding Linear Algebra geometrically.

+**Positional Encoding: Zero to Hero** `Deep Learning` <br>
+[Link to Course](https://huggingface.co/blog/designing-positional-encoding) This post walks you through the step-by-step discovery of state-of-the-art positional encoding in transformer models.
+We will achieve this by iteratively improving our approach to encoding position, arriving at Rotary Postional Encoding (RoPE) used in the latest LLama 3.2 release and most modern transformers.